 The weekly ICIS Naphtha price reports are covered by local reporters in Asia, Europe and the US.
 News within the report can include, when applicable, Brent crude-naphtha crack spreads, arbitrage opportunities, upstream news, production issues, cracker margins and refinery reports along side the up-to-the minute pricing information.
 Use the report to find out which different factors are driving prices before making vital business decisions.

-Steady northeast Asian naphtha demand for downstream petrochemicals production helped to cushion the market during most of the first quarter, while tracking movements in global crude oil futures.
-But cracker turnarounds moving towards the end of the first quarter limited a spike in market fundamentals amid ample supply as a whole.
-Naphtha’s crack spread to prompt-month crude futures were historically lower at the end of March compared to the same period in the preceding year.
+Steady northeast Asian naphtha demand for downstream petrochemicals production helped to cushion the market during most of the second quarter, while tracking movements in global crude oil futures.
+A pick-up in downstream demand for petrochemicals amid cracker restarts along with expansions provided some support during the latter part of the second quarter.
+Naphtha’s crack spread to Brent crude oil futures moved back to positive territory in late June as market sentiment improved.

 We offer the following regional Naphtha analysis and news coverage to keep you informed of factors and developments affecting prices in the Naphtha marketplace.